 Below is a timeline (written and interactive) of major events, achievements, and initiatives by the Center for Cooperative Media from it’s launch in 2012 to the present.

 NOTE: The timeline and the accompanying text was written and compiled by Joe Amditis, the Center’s assistant director of products and events and longest-running staff member, over the course of the last five years.
 The first five years of the timeline were written in 2017 at the five-year anniversary of the launch of the Center.
 The last five years are still being written.
 This timeline and page are currently under construction and are only updated through the end of 2020 (the copy is only updated through March 2020).
+For a more detailed look at our work over the last several years, you can download and read our annual reports here.

 2012: E pluribus, nuntium